 - i.
 Get to Ely by train.
-The station is the other side of Ely from the Rugby Club, a 35 minute walk.
-There are taxis at the station; buses go from nearby to the centre of town, where you would need to change to complete the journey.
-A coach will pick up pilgrims from the station at 5:40pm. - ii.
+The station is the other side of Ely from the Rugby Club, a 35 minute walk; a coach will pick up pilgrims from the station at 5:40pm.
+There are also buses, but you would need to change bus in the centre of the town. - ii.
 Get to Ely by coach from London.
-A coach will depart from Ambrosden Avenue next to Westminster Cathedral (SW1P 1QH) at 12noon. - iii.
+A coach will depart from Ambrosden Avenue next to Westminster Cathedral (SW1P 1QH) at 12noon; a minibus departs from St Bede's, Clapham Park (SW12 0LF) at 10am. - iii.
 Drive to Ely and park there.
 There is ample parking at the Rugby Club and the nearby Leisure Village, and you can leave your car there for the duration of the pilgrimage. - iv.
 Drive to Walsingham, park in the car park at the Catholic Shrine.
 (On getting to the Shrine, see §4.7.)
 Ideally, drop off baggage and passengers in Ely on your way.
 A coach will take passenger back from the Catholic Shrine Car Park to the Ely Rugby Club, departing at 4:30pm. - v.
-Walk from Cambridge with the pre-pilgrimage, starting at the Cambridge Blackfriars: see §1.2.
-There is a support driver with these pilgrims who can take your luggage.
+Walk from Cambridge or London with the pre-pilgrimage, starting at the Cambridge Blackfriars: see the Appendix.
+There is a support driver with these pilgrims who can take their luggage.